Opportunities for High School Seniors:

 Up to $1,000 for a 2022 graduating senior from Starmount High School.
 Applicants must have demonstrated financial need, plan to pursue a full-time undergraduate degree from an accredited post-secondary institution, and have achieved a cumulative unweighted GPA of at least 3.0 through the 1st semester of the 12th grade.
 The applicant's financial need and merit will be equally weighted.

-Up to a total of $16,000, given as four annual installments of $4,000, for a 2022 graduate of West Forsyth High School.
-The applicant must be a student-athlete who has demonstrated good character, hard work, leadership, and the ability to overcome challenges while a leader on the field of play, in the classroom and the community.
+Up to a total of $10,000 given as four annual installments of $2,500 for a student attending a 4-year school or $5,000 given as two annual installments of $2,500 for a student attending a 2-year school.
+Applicants must be a 2023 senior at West Forsyth High School who demonstrates the same qualities as Coach Murph: good character, hard work, leadership, and the ability to overcome challenges while a leader on the field of play, in the classroom, and in the community.
+Preference is given to applicants with unmet financial needs in paying for their degree and applicants who have a connection to Coach Murph.

 Up to $1,000 for 2023 a graduating senior from Forbush High School seeking a degree or certificate related to a career in electronics, welding, or construction.